Supports for businesses going green

 Learn more about greenhouse gas emissions by industry on the EPA website.

-The National Waste Prevention Programme, led by the Environmental Protection Agency, has developed resources to help ‘green your business’.
-It includes factsheets and case studies specific to the hospitality sector, and the construction and demolition sector.
+The National Waste Prevention Programme, led by the Environmental Protection Agency, has resources to help ‘green your business’.

 You can also read about ‘greening your office’ and resource efficiency in the retail sector on the EPA website.